 The use of Promoted Pins can be used to draw attention to products and services that you know are already successful on other channels.
 The brand keywords can also be used to increase their awareness and are important as people are looking based on keyword searches and not necessarily brand names.
 Because of this, keep posts not just visually interesting, but also relevant to needs.
 Afterall, you are trying to sell a service.

 To aid in becoming more relevant to advertisers, Pinterest has been investing in a visual search tool.
 This tool allows users to search for products with photos straight from their smartphones.
 For landscapers, this is perfect as most people look to your onsite gallery for ideas and validation of the services you offer.
 As a consequence, Pinterest could become a serious contender in the industry, along with Facebook and Snapchat.

 #3 These are buyers

-It’s been proven time after time that imagery drives sales.
-Since Pinterest is basically a visually driven social network, there’s no doubt, then, that it works perfectly not just for e-commerce but installation services as well.
+We know that imagery drives sales.
+Since Pinterest is basically a visually driven social network, there’s no doubt it works not just for e-commerce but installation services as well.

-Up until recently, Pinterest has been a platform on which both users and businesses can publish, collect, and circulate new products and ideas.
-But since the launch of their ads system, Pinterest has been able to reinvent itself, becoming a place where companies can increase sales.
-Nearly 90% of active users are there looking for purchase inspiration.
+Up until recently, Pinterest has been a platform on which users and businesses publish, collect, and circulate new products and ideas.
+Since launching their ads system, Pinterest has been able to reinvent itself, becoming a place where companies can have yet another way to increase sales.

 If there’s one lesson you can take from this article, it is this: Pinterest is a powerful acquisition channel.